(678191) 2017 OF69

-' is a resonant trans-Neptunian object from the Kuiper belt, located in the outermost region of the Solar System in the Kuiper belt's plutino population and measures approximately 533 km in diameter.
-It was first observed on 26 July 2017, by American astronomers David Tholen, Scott Sheppard, and Chad Trujillo at Mauna Kea Observatories in Hawaii, but not announced until 31 May 2018 due to observations made in April and May 2018 refining its orbit significantly.
+' is a trans-Neptunian object located in the Kuiper belt, a region of the Solar System beyond the orbit of Neptune.
+It is a member of the plutinos, a population of Kuiper belt objects in a 2:3 orbital resonance with Neptune, like Pluto.
+The object measures approximately 662 km in diameter.
+It was discovered on 26 July 2017, by American astronomers David Tholen, Scott Sheppard, and Chad Trujillo at Maunakea Observatory in Hawaii, but not announced until 31 May 2018 due to observations made in April and May 2018 refining its orbit significantly.

-has not yet been imaged by high-resolution telescopes, so it has no known moons.
-The Hubble Space Telescope is planned to image in 2026, which should determine if it has significantly sized moons.
+was photographed by the Hubble Space Telescope on 9 June 2026, during a search for moons around large trans-Neptunian objects.

 Orbit and classification

 is a large plutino, a subgroup of the resonant trans-Neptunian objects located in the inner region of Kuiper belt.
 Named after the group's largest member, Pluto, the plutinos have a 2:3 orbital resonance with Neptune.

 It orbits the Sun at a distance of 31.4–47.8 AU once every 249 years and 6 months (91,128 days; semi-major axis of 39.63 AU).
 Its orbit has an eccentricity of 0.21 and an inclination of 14° with respect to the ecliptic.
 The body's observation arc begins with a precovery by Pan-STARRS in June 2012.